 Market Transformation Guidelines and Strategies

-not be limited to
+Note: Look to skinny down and avoid redundancy within and with principles.

+MTIs should not be limited to technologies rather should consider whole market and cross-market approaches (e.g., behavior, equity, workforce, code compliance strategies, etc.).

+All MTIs should consider how to integrate equity into applicable stages of implementation by maximizing savings, health, affordability, and job access for disadvantaged communities.

 Savings and cost-effectiveness are likely to be low in the early stages of an MTI.
 Early-stage MT spending should not have a negative impact on resource portfolio cost effectiveness.